mrlb05/Nifty4Gemini/docs/nifty/introduction.rst

 - When overwrite is turned on, merging the final cubes from multiple directories redundantly repeats.
 This is a good quick fix for someone to implement.
+- *Note: v1.0.0 has some problems with the final cube merging.* I believe this is because the last step of cube merging does not take into account different RAs and Decs.
+I am hoping to implement a fix in a coming update.

 nifsTelluric.py
 ---------------